diogogithub/gnu-social/docs/developer/src/core/overview.md

 In both cases, these events call the `register` function, which creates static references for the services such as logging, event and translation.
-This is done so these services can be used via static function calls, which is much less verbose and more accessible than the way the framework recommends.
+This is done, so these services can be used via static function calls, which is much less verbose and more accessible than the way the framework recommends.
 This function also loads all the Components and Plugins, which like in V2, are modules that aren't